 Lord Ganesha has the head of an elephant, four hands joined to a large belly with each hand holding its own symbolic object.
-Lord Ganesha holds a trishul or trident in one hand to punish, an ankush or goad (made from his very own broken tooth) in another to control the mind, a lotus in the third to bless the well-being of humanity, and a rosary (which is sometimes replaced by modaks, his favorite sweet) in the fourth for happiness.
+Lord Ganesha holds a Trishul or trident in one hand to punish, and Ankush or goad (made from his very own broken tooth) in another to control the mind, a lotus in the third to bless the well-being of humanity, and a rosary (which is sometimes replaced by modaks, his favorite sweet) in the fourth for happiness.
 Some say that his large ears signify listening to God, while his large forehead is to develop great intellect.
 His large stomach shows his capacity to empathize with the troubles of devotees, while his long trunk symbolizes his deep scriptural wisdom.

 Favourite Foods and Flowers

-All we know that “Modak is most favourite to Lord Ganesha”.
+All we know that “Modak is most favorite to Lord Ganesha”.
 So he is also called as ‘Modakpriya’.
-Here is some foods and flowers that Lord Ganesha loves most; you must consider for offer him on your Ganesh chaturthi puja.
+Here are some foods and flowers that Lord Ganesha loves most; you must consider to offer him on your Ganesh Chaturthi puja.

-- Modak is most favourite food of Lord Ganesha.
+- Modak is the most favorite food of Lord Ganesha.

-- Motichoor Ladoos: For all delicious sweets, this delectable sweet dish is his one of the beloved foods.
+- Motichoor Ladoos: For all delicious sweets, this delectable sweet dish is one of the beloved foods.

 - Puffed Rice: He likes the ladoos made from those murmure which shows his pure love towards his not so rich devotees.

-- Bannana: Undoubtedly, Lord Ganesha is a great fond of all fruits especially bananas; and he always wishes to have bananas in front of him while worshipping.
+- Banana: Undoubtedly, Lord Ganesha is a great fond of all fruits especially bananas; and he always wishes to have bananas in front of him while worshipping.

-- Puran Poli: Along with modak, and Coconut Laddoo, Puran Poli tops the list of favourite bhog offered to Lord Ganesha on Ganesha Chaturthi.
+- Puran Poli: Along with modak, and Coconut Laddoo, Puran Poli tops the list of favorite bhog offered to Lord Ganesha on Ganesha Chaturthi.